 The Document Verifier of receiving States or Organizations authorizes Extended Inspection Systems by creation of Inspection System Certificates for access to sensitive biometric reference data of the logical travel document.
-The Extended Inspection System authenticates themselves to the travel document's chip for access to the sensitive biometric reference data with its private Terminal Authentication Key and its Inspection System Certificate.
+The Extended Inspection System authenticates itself to the travel document's chip for access to the sensitive biometric reference data with its private Terminal Authentication Key and its Inspection System Certificate.

-This security objective for the operational environment is needed additionally to those from [9] in order to handle the Threat T.Read\Sensitive\Data, the Organizational Security Policy P.Sensitive\Data and the Assumption A.Auth\PKI as it specifies the pre-requisite for the Terminal Authentication Protocol v.1 as it concerns the responsibilities of the Document Verifier instance and the Inspection Systems.
+This security objective for the operational environment is needed additionally to those from [CC\PP-0068-V2] in order to handle the Threat T.Read\Sensitive\Data, the Organizational Security Policy P.Sensitive\Data and the Assumption A.Auth\PKI as it specifies the pre-requisite for the Terminal Authentication Protocol v.1 as it concerns the responsibilities of the Document Verifier instance and the Inspection Systems.

-This ST includes all Security Objectives of the TOE environment from the PACE PP [9]:
+This ST includes all Security Objectives of the TOE environment from the PACE PP [CC\PP-0068-V2]: